 4. Do you ALWAYS know what someone really means?

-If an empath has been lied to—they will know.
+If an empath has been lied to, they will know.
 And they will know why.
 They will know if the other person is trying to spare feelings; they will know if malice was involved.
 In other words, they will know the intent.
-You cannot lie in the face of an Empath and not be caught out.
-While they will not often be able to suss the specifics of what you’re hiding, they will know if you mean them well or not.
+You cannot lie in the face of an empath and not be caught.
+While they will sometimes be unable to suss the specifics of what you’re hiding, they will know if you mean them well or not.
 No exceptions.
 This is more than good intuition and this isn’t a hunch; this is knowing.

 5. Do you feel compelled to care for anyone in pain, no matter who they are and what they’ve done to you?